davidgasquez/handbook/content/programming.md

 * **Keep the iteration loop short**.
   Invest in tools to automate and improve the development cycle \(CI, CD\).
 Decreasing build times a few seconds actually saves a lot of time over time.
 Deploy often to make the loop end to end.
 If you need to sinetgubg manually more than twice, then write a tool for the third time.

+* **Avoid implicit rules**.
+  Implicit rules should always be made explicit and shared with others or automated.
+Ideally, all processes should be written as code, stored, and versioned.

 Like any other field, the world of Software Development has some interesting and famous "laws".
 These are some of them I've found interesting, funny or worth knowing:

 * [Laws of Software Development](http://www.globalnerdy.com/2007/07/18/laws-of-software-development/)